The Best Oven Settings for Baking Bread at Home

 Even with the right oven settings for bread, things don’t always go to plan.
 Here are some of the most common issues home bakers face and how to fix them:

-• Soft crust after cooling – Bread stored while still warm will sweat.
+• Soft crust after cooling – Bread stored while warm will sweat.
 Let it cool fully on a wire rack before storing.

 By understanding these common pitfalls, you can adjust your approach and enjoy more consistent, reliable results with every loaf.